GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_examples.md

 3. Change the symbology of the `Admin0` layer by opening the styling panel and navigating to the Symbology tab.
 4. Click on `Simple Fill` to open the style options.
-5. Expand the `Fill Colour` menu and check the `Transparent Fill` option.
+5. Expand the `Fill Color` menu and check the `Transparent Fill` option.
 This will make only the boundaries visible, so __we will be able to see the layer under this one__.
-6. Choose a `Stroke Colour`, and adjust the `Stroke Width`.
+6. Choose a `Stroke Color`, and adjust the `Stroke Width`.
 7. Click OK.
-8. __Repeat the same process__ for the `Admin1` layer, using the same colour as for `Admin0` (it will be in "Recent colors).
+8. __Repeat the same process__ for the `Admin1` layer, using the same color as for `Admin0` (it will be in "Recent colors).
 Adjust the stroke width so that it differs from `Admin0`, ensuring that the administrative levels remain visually distinct.
 9. Now we can see the boundaries of the country and its states, and behind that we can see the districts (`Admin2`).
 10. Let's make the district layer's style consistent with the others.
 11. Choose a `Fill Color`.
-12. Use the same `Stroke Colour` as for `Admin0` and `Admin1`, but make the width even thiner and the Stroke Style a __Dash Line__.
+12. Use the same `Stroke Color` as for `Admin0` and `Admin1`, but make the width even thiner and the Stroke Style a __Dash Line__.
 13. Click OK and look at your map: hopefully it's starting to look nicer!

 :::{figure} ../../fig/en_30.30.2_changing_layer_style_3.png